-The Department of Environmental Conservation is responsible for over 4.5 million acres of public land in New York State.
-These lands are managed according to the following classifications:
+DEC is responsible for over 4.5 million acres of public land in New York State.
+These lands are managed according to the following designations:

-Protected by Article XIV of the New York State Constitution, the Forest Preserve is defined as public lands in the Adirondack and Catskill Parks within "forest preserve counties" as defined by the New York State Legislature.
+Protected by Article XIV of the New York State Constitution (link leaves DEC website), the Forest Preserve is defined as public lands in the Adirondack and Catskill Parks within "forest preserve counties" as defined by the New York State Legislature.
 These lands are identified as [ECL 9-0101]"...lands owned or hereafter acquired by the state within the county of Clinton, except the towns of Altona and Dannemora, and the counties of Delaware, Essex, Franklin Fulton, Hamilton, Herkimer, Lewis, Oneida, Saratoga, Saint Lawrence, Warren, Washington, Greene, Ulster and Sullivan,..."

-Forest Preserve lands are further broken down into categories based on their capacity to withstand use.
-These categories are defined in the 1987 (updated 2010) Adirondack Park State Land Master Plan (APSLMP) and/or the 1985 (updated 2008) Catskill Park State Land Master Plan (CPSLMP) depending on which Park(s) they are found in.
+Forest Preserve lands are further classified based on their capacity to withstand different levels of use.
+These classifications are defined in the Adirondack Park State Land Master Plan (APSLMP) and/or the Catskill Park State Land Master Plan (CPSLMP) depending on which Park(s) they are found in.
 These classifications are: